NREL/CoolerChips/README.md

 # MOSTCOOL

 ## Requirements/Tested on:
-1. Ubuntu 22.04 (Also works on Virtual Machines)
+1. Ubuntu 22.04 with administrator access (Also works on Virtual Machines).
 2. At least Quad Core CPU
 3. At least 16 GB RAM
 4. At least 4 GB hard disk space